Shockp/personal-blog/content/posts/understanding-quantum-computing.md

 ---
 title: "Understanding Quantum Computing: A New Frontier in Technology"
-date: "2025-08-26"
+date: "2025-01-16"
-author: "Adrián Feito Blázquez"
+author: "AFB"
-excerpt: "Exploring the fascinating world of quantum computing and its potential to revolutionize how we process information."
+description: "Exploring the fascinating world of quantum computing and its potential to revolutionize how we process information."
 tags: ["quantum computing", "physics", "emerging technology"]
 ---